AlexLabram/Bonsai/WGCourse/TheoryMain.md

 ### Watering
 + Significance
-	- Mis-watering is the second biggest killeer of bonsai
+	- Mis-watering is probably the biggest killer of bonsai
-	- Under-watering: root hairs (microscopic) die off
+	- Under-watering: root hairs (microscopic) dry up and die off
-	- Over-watering: root rot sets in (esp. when overcompensating for under-watering!)
+	- Over-watering: roots "drown" and die off (esp. when overcompensating for under-watering!)
 	- Trad. bonsai soil drains well but is esp. prone to drying out completely
 + When to water
 	- Back-of-hand test